CZ-NIC/fred-docs/AdminManual/RegistryInitialization.rst

 * ``--zone_fqdn`` (*) – the zone a name server is added to
 * ``--ns_fqdn`` (*) – name server's FQDN – fully qualified domain name
-* ``--addr`` – name server's IP address (glue) – it is required when the name server's FQDN is from the same zone to which it is added; you can list several IP addresses separated by a comma
+* ``--addr`` – name server's IP address (glue) – it is required when the nameserver's FQDN is from the same zone to which it is added;
+  you can list several IP addresses separated by a comma

 .. _FRED-Admin-reginit-zone-example: